python/docs-community/docs/workgroup/workgroup_charter.rst

 - Mariatta Wijaya
 - Julien Palard (Lead, Infrastructure/Localization)

-The workgroup may expand to up to 20 members with a 25% or higher representation of community who are not core developers.
+The Editorial Board may expand to up to 20 members with a 25% or higher representation of community who are not core developers.

-The Workgroup members will act as the Editorial Board and will make decisions on controversial content, if needed.
+The Editorial Board will make decisions on controversial content, if needed.

-Although not part of this workgroup, a Documentation Team will also be created.
+Although not part of this Editorial Board, a Documentation Team will also be created.
 The Documentation Team will be contributors to documentation who participate regularly to CPython documentation and monthly meetings (synchronously or asynchronously).
 A goal of this team will be to build a global community